BayesianBoi/cds-visual/assignments/assignment 4/README.md

 - All of the newspapers show a rise in face images around the 20th century, which could reflect the advances in photographic technology through that centuary.

 ### False positives in GDL (1790-1880)
-The analysis of the GDL newspaper from 1790 to 1880 indicates purely false positives.
-The model incorrectly identifies faces in images from this period, likely due to the lower quality and nature of the printed images.
+The primary analysis indicated that for some of the early 1800s decades, up to 25% of all the pages contained faces.
+However, as shown in the plot above those were all purely false positives.

 ### Historical context
 The results align with historical developments in print media.
-The introduction of photographic technology in the 19th century and its widespread adoption in the 20th century led to an increase in images, including human faces, in newspapers.
-This reflects broader cultural and technological shifts towards more visually-oriented media.
+The first image brought in a newspaper was in 1848, and the first publically available camera was the Kodak, which was introduced in 1888.
+Therefore, any faces detected before 1848 should be assumed to be false positives.
+However, we only did a sanity check for the GDL.
+From that point on the prevalence of faces in the newspapers seem to increase.
+Generally, after the introduction of the first camera, it seems a shift towards more visually-oriented media happened.

 ## Limitations and possible improvements
 ### Limitations
-- **False positives:** The model shows a significant number of false positives, especially in older newspapers where the print quality is lower.
+- **False positives:** The model shows a large number of false positives for the early editions of the GDL.
+These false positives might be caused by the print quality is lower.
+I doubt that the ResNes model is trained on data that even remotely resembles pictures in old newspapers.
 - **Data quality:** Variations in the quality and type of newspaper images can affect the accuracy of face detection.

 ### Possible improvements